Spatio-Temporal EEG Representation Learning on Riemannian Manifold and Euclidean Space: Experiments

 \subsubsection{Loss Function and Training}

 The loss function of the model and the activation function of the output layer (the final FC in the model as shown in Figure \ref{new_architecture} have been chosen with respect to different task.
 Since the different datasets involve different classification or regression tasks, different activation function were selected accordingly.
 Particularly, softmax, sigmoid, softmax and sigmoid were used for SEED, SEED-VIG, BCI-IV 2a, and BCI-IV 2b dataset respectively.
 Moreover, loss functions were selected with consideration of the different tasks and activation functions.
 Specifically, categorical cross-entropy, mean squared error, categorical cross-entropy and binary cross-entropy were used for the 4 datasets respectively.
 Adam optimizer \cite{kingma2014adam} with default learning rate is used to help minimize the loss.
-We use $200$ epochs and batch size of $32$ to efficiently train our network.
+We use $200$ epochs and batch size of $32$ to train our network.
 The pipeline is implemented using TensorFlow on a pair of NVIDIA RTX $2080$Ti GPUs.

 For hyper-parameter selection, we use the training set of the cross-validation scheme (which we use for training and validation).
+Specifically, we used $20\%$ of training data as validation set for tuning hyperparameter $R$.
+Regarding other hyperparameters such as learning rate, batch size and number of LSTM layers, we chose to rely on standards used in existing methods of related work, instead of further tuning..
 Moreover, for the spatial information stream, the Riemannian mean of the test set is chosen only with the trials in each batch rather than with the entire set.

 We make our source code publicly available at \href{https://github.com/guangyizhangbci/EEG\_Riemannian}{https://github.com/guangyizhangbci/EEG\_Riemannian}.